 - Born and raised in Northern Kentucky

-- Married to Tara and has three children and five grandchildren:
+- Married to Tara and has three children and six grandchildren:

 - Eric Bates (Son)